nnethercote/perf-book/src/compile-times.md

 ## Incremental Compilation

 The Rust compiler supports [incremental compilation], which avoids redoing work when you recompile a crate.
-It can greatly speed up compilation, at the cost of sometimes making the produced executable run a little more slowly.
+It can greatly speed up compilation, but the compiled binary may be larger and run more slowly.
 For this reason, it is only enabled by default for [dev builds].
 If you want to enable it for [release builds] as well, add the following lines to the `Cargo.toml` file.
 ```toml
 [profile.release]
 incremental = true